 The small village of Uçhisar is essentially a giant rock and the tallest point in Cappaddocia.
 It has a spectacular panoramic viewpoint which draws travellers who want the next best view in Cappadocia, without going up in a balloon.
 Most of the cave homes here have long been deserted, which provides a unique opportunity to have a bit of an explore in the ancient dwellings.

 Another must see attraction in Cappadocia is to visit the famous ‘Fairy Chimneys’ that dominate the landscape.
 The locals that used to live here carved into these fairy chimneys.
 So rather than living at ground level, they created rooms that were 10-15m above the valley floor.

 Pasabag has some of the most striking fairy chimneys in Cappadocia, with some having twin and even triple rock caps.
 You can easily lose an hour or two wandering around this valley and climbing onto the rocks.
 It’s one of the most popular sites to see in Cappadocia, so definitely visit earlier than than later.
 It gets very busy in the afternoon!

 Stop by Devrent (Imagination Valley)

 Devrent, also known as Imagination Valley, is fairly different to the rest of the area and a walk around here is one of the top things to do in Cappadocia.

 Devrent doesn’t have cave homes, churches, or fairy chimneys.
-But in fact, it as a unique lunar landscape which consists of many different rock formations, all of which happen to look like animals.
-Guests to Devrent can let their imagination run free.
-You might see camels, snakes, seals, dolphins, a dragon.
+But in fact, it is a unique lunar landscape which consists of many different rock formations, all of which happen to look like animals.
+Let your imagination run free, and you might see camels, snakes, seals, dolphins, a dragon.
 Some even say they can see Jesus in a rock formation too!